Merlot44/DiceGame2/README.md

 ## Improvements:
 Added a second dice for more complexity.
 Added a background and changed the layout for a more user-friendly interface.
+Added sound effects and background music as well as a button to control them.

 ## Statistics of the game:
 Due to adding a second dice, the odds of winning are no longer 1/6 or 16.66%.
 Now, the odds have changed to the following: